PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 Maintain the LED or the wires with the **third hand**.
 Add some soldering material to both the wires extremities and to the pins of the LED.
 Solder:

-- the red wire🔴 to the cathode pin (longer pin)
+- the red wire🔴 to the anode (longer pin)
-- the black wire⚫ to the anode (small pin).
+- the black wire⚫ to the cathode (small pin).

 ![Led_Assy_wires_solder](images/Led_Assy_wires_solder.JPG "Led_Assy_wires_solder")